Skip to main content

-To access wallet and resource data for running scripts, the software requires you to input and store this information in the local database.
+In addition to wallet data (as introduced in the wallet management feature), accounts such as Google, Twitter, Telegram, Discord, and others are essential for those who focus on retroactive activities or airdrop farming.
+In short, any non-wallet data is collectively referred to as Resource.
+To access wallet and resource data for running workflows, the app requires you to input and store this information in the local database.
 This approach makes it easy to manage, search, add, edit, and delete your data in a centralized interface, rather than saving each type of data in separate files.

 Manage Twitter account resources

-How to import resources into the software
+How to import resources

 Configuration interface for each resource type